TNTurnerLab/HAT/README.md

 ## Acorn

-If you would like to do some followup statistics on the output from HAT, you can install the R package acorn, [found here](https://github.com/TNTurnerLab/acorn)
+If you would like to do some followup statistics on the output from HAT, you can install the R package acorn, [found here.](https://github.com/TNTurnerLab/acorn)  To prep the output from HAT, you can run squirrel.py found here in this repo.

 ## Hare vs Tortoise comparisons